 Goods Price Quantity

 [Note: I made some revisions to the sample agreement on February 15, 2013 in response to reader comments.
-You can see a brief summary of the revisions, as well as a redline showing the changes, at Sample Contract for the Sale of Goods Revisited.]
+You can see a brief summary of the revisions, as well as a redline showing the changes, at Sample Contract for the Sale of Goods Revisited.
+I revised section 4 on September 18, 2013 in response to a comment.]